Alpgirl/Skoltech_Machine_learning-2024/README.md

 ```
 # Datasets
-## Here How you can download Segmentation Dataset
+## How to download Segmentation Dataset
 ```bash
 # Downloading dataset from kaggle
 #upload kaggle json